HoussemDellai/WebAppWithDatabaseDemo/README.md

 # WebAppWithDatabaseDemo
-Sample ASP.NET Core MVC app with database for demoing CI-CD pipelines using Azure DevOps (previously VSTS)
+Sample ASP.NET Core MVC app with database for demoing CI-CD pipelines using Azure DevOps (previously VSTS) This is fun.

 </br>